Clerical Courses and Certificate Program Information

 Clerical professionals do tasks such as filing, answering phones, compiling reports, handling daily mail and operating copy machines.
 Clerical courses are normally taken as part of a diploma, certificate or degree program.

 Clerical courses frequently culminate in a certificate or diploma, though associate's degree programs are also available for those interested in continuing their education or advancing in their current career.
 These programs are available in the fields of administrative assisting, office assisting and clerical office studies.
-Coursework generally focuses on the daily activities required of clerical assistants or secretaries working in business or office administration.
+Coursework generally focuses on the daily activities required of clerical assistants or secretaries.
 An internship, office field study or co-op experience is often included to provide hands-on practice doing common tasks in an office.

 Descriptions of some common clerical program courses are displayed below.